nrprice/SA_Financial_Automation/README.md

 The initial .csv files aren't included as they contain sensitive financial and customer information.

 ## Currently working on
-Have begun working on automating the data gathering, starting with the shopify API.
+Have automated the integration of shopify data through the API.
+Need to retool the import and clean code to reflect that.
 ## Roadmap

 <ul>